AlexMekkering/esphome-config/docs/README.md

 #### Configuring secrets

-The yaml files refer to secrets which are configured in `secrets.yaml` and `common/secrets.yaml`.
-These files are not kept in the GIT repository so should be created for a clean clone or checkout.
+The yaml files refer to secrets which are configured in `secrets.yaml`.
+This file is not kept in the GIT repository so should be created after a clean clone.
-For this, you can copy the [Travis Secrets] and [Common Travis Secrets] to the respective `secrets.yaml` files and fill in your secrets.
+For this, you can copy the [Travis Secrets] to `secrets.yaml` and fill in your secrets.

 ## Knowledge base